 “Camp” shower –

-At an undeveloped and primitive site, it is pretty easy to just take the water bottle shower, especially if your hair is short.
+At an undeveloped and primitive site, it is pretty easy to just use a water bottle to get a shower on the road, especially if your hair is short.
 Stock several gallons with you at all times, not just for drinking water emergencies but for that much needed hair wash when you just can’t take it anymore.
 We can usually get it done with a gallon or so per person.
 Fill these when you go into town at the machines outside grocery stores (or inside if in a cold climate region).

 If you need warm water, there are portable camp showers that can warm the water and even some that provide a privacy screen.
 For the extremely budget conscious you can get this one, at less than $10 it’s a great deal and warms the water via the sun’s heat.
 One of the finest available is the Sea to Summit, if you have slightly more to spend.
 If you have a larger rig and can spare the space, for just a bit more you can get a camp shower privacy screen and add the camp shower of your choice for an experience that will truly approximate a real shower.